The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Conclusion

-In the appendices, we provide all implementation details to promote reproducibility of our work, more experimental results, and further discussions about this work.
+In the \textbf{appendices}, we provide all implementation details to promote the reproducibility of our work, more experimental results, and further discussions.
 Section~\ref{sec:app:data_construction} is about the hierarchical image and text classification datasets.
 Section~\ref{sec:app:More results} supplements the main experiments in the paper, including the models, experiment setups, quantitative and qualitative results, and ablation studies.
 Section~\ref{sec:app:analysis} presents various prompting and linear probing results, including those with the Gemma model and larger VLLMs up to 72B parameters.
-Section~\ref{sec:app:analysis} allows one to reproduce our finetuning results and shows comparison results of text-only finetuning and on general VQA benchmarks.
-Finally, Sections~\ref{sec:app:limitation},~\ref{sec:app:broader},~and~\ref{sec:app:related} broaden the discussion by including limitations, broader impacts of the work, and more related works.
+Section~\ref{sec:app:training} allows one to reproduce our finetuning results and shows comparison results of text-only finetuning and on general VQA benchmarks.
+Finally, Sections~\ref{sec:app:related} , ~\ref{sec:app:limitation}, and ~\ref{sec:app:broader} broaden the discussions by including more related works, limitations, and broader impacts of the work.